google/j2cl/transpiler/javatests/com/google/j2cl/transpiler/readable/README.md

 - Fix two errors with checktypes in "jsinteroptests".
   1. property m_getClass not defined on a native js types.
   2. constructors for subclasses of native js types.
+- Investigate 45% leakage that was recovered in cl/107609415 and regressed in cl/111866974.
+A bunch of examples start leaking about 10kb of collections classes (TreeMap related) for unknown reasons.
+Need to know why JSCompiler thinks these things are live.

 ## Tracking Closure warning issues
 - https://b.corp.google.com/hotlists/269212